Electoral district: District magnitude

-Contests with district magnitude of 1 mostly use plurality voting in single-member districts (First-past-the-post voting) but instant-runoff voting is used in other cases.
-In both systems each voter has one vote.
+Contests with district magnitude of 1 mostly use plurality voting in single-member districts (first-past-the-post voting) but instant-runoff voting or the two-round system is used in other cases.
+In both systems each voter has one vote in the round of voting.

 District magnitude is larger than 1 where multiple members are elected (plural districts), and such districts have available a wide variety of election methods.
 Such districts usually use one of these systems: plurality block voting (where voter may cast as many votes as the number of seats to be filled), list proportional representation, single transferable vote elections (where each voter casts just one transferable vote).
-Limited voting and single non-transferable vote is sometimes used but less often.
-In other cases, each seat in the multi-seat district is filled through a separate contest, usually through first past the post.
+Limited voting and single non-transferable vote are used less often.
+In other cases, each seat in the multi-seat district is filled through a separate contest, usually through first-past-the-post.
+Canada's Prince Edward Island elected all its members using the post/seat system and first past the post for many decades.
+Another Canadian province, British Columbia, used instant-runoff voting and the seat/post system in multi-member districts in the early 1950s.

-In list PR systems district magnitude may exceed 100, but in many cases the average district magnitude under list PR is only about 14.
+In list PR systems, district magnitude may exceed 100, but in many cases the average district magnitude under list PR is only about 14.
 In elections under single transferable vote systems, district magnitude normally ranges from 2 to 10 members in a district.
 Sometimes STV uses a greater district magnitude than that.
 Examples are at-large optional preferential elections in New South Wales Legislative Council (district magnitude of 21) and the 2025 Western Australian Legislative Council (district magnitude of 37).